Idistaken/git-demo/ReadMe.md

 ## subheader
     giving it a try

-    basic website to try css and
+    basic website to try css and html